 Good quote.
 Do you live in Britain.
 Do you think maybe the context might be different here, given that the USA has for most of its history been a nation of immigrants?

+I think the context applies almost everywhere, Britain and the Netherlands (i live in Amsterdam) have both become nations of immigrants.
 I think in the future this will apply for most countries and I see it as being the way forward to peace and the realization that we are all equal and one humanity.
+It starts with a fair immigration policy.

 I think of a fair immigration policy meaning that people can choose where to live, most of all if they want to move to a country that supports their needs better or where they have a better quality of life this should be allowed.
 A better quality of life includes basic standards of living and healthcare.